bdbarnett/mpdisplay/README.md

 rp2040	|	Python	        |	true	        |	bytearray	|	13	        |	0.7	    |

 # My board isn't listed
 Please note, I am only providing configs for boards that have an integrated display or, on occasion, boards and displays that may be directly plugged into one another, such as Feather, EYE-SPI, Qualia or QT-Py.
 I will not create configs for any setup that requires wiring.
 Those setups are generally custom built, but you may use the board configs here as an example.
+Please consider contributing your board_config if your hardware doesn't require custom wiring.

 I am considering creating board configs by request IF you provide a gift certificate to pay for the board from Adafruit, DigiKey, Amazon, Pimoroni or wherever your board is stocked.
 I'll post that here if I decide to do that.

+# TODO
+- Create a micro_gui_framework.py for Micro-GUI similar to `lv_driver_framework.py`
+- Document how to create custom board_configs, display_drivers and touch_drivers.
+- Implement color OLED display drivers in `busdisplay.py`:
+  	- ssd1331, ssd1351
+- Implement mono I2C bus drivers in `lcd_bus.py` and `busdisplay.py`
+	- sh1106, ssd1305, ssd1306, ssd1325, ssd1327
+- Use a factory method in lcd_bus/__init__.py to choose the appropriate bus driver.
+Other files in the lcd_bus folder would be _spibus.py, _i80bus.py and _i2cbus.py.
+  	- `from lcd_bus import I80Bus` would then load the I80bus without taking up unnecesary RAM by loading SPIBus and I2Cbus
+- Add keypad support to be subclassed in lv_driver_framework.py and micro_gui_framework.py
+	- hardware pins
+   	- matrix of pins
+   	- io expander
+   	- capacitive touch pins
+   	- capacitive touch chips
+- Add ePaper support.
+- Add RGB Matrix (HUB75) support.
+- Test boards with RGB buses using [lcd_bus](https://github.com/kdschlosser/lcd_bus) and [LVGL_MicroPython](https://github.com/kdschlosser/lvgl_micropython):
+	- qualia
+   	- t-rgb_2.1in_full_circle
+   	- esp32-s3-lcd-4.3